WebAssembly/WASI/proposals/filesystem/wasi-filesystem.abi.md

 ## <a href="#mode" name="mode"></a> `mode`: flags

-  Permissions mode used by `open-at`, `change-permissions-at`, and similar.
+  Permissions mode used by `open-at`, `change-file-permissions-at`, and similar.

 Size: 1, Alignment: 1